 Dr. Yuriy May Smile Makeover Veneer Smile Transformation Video

-Dr. Yuriy May is known for the Best Porcelain Veneers in the USA and certainly Top Veneer Dentist in Connecticut
+Dr. Yuriy May is known for delivering Best Porcelain Veneers in the USA and is certainly a Top Veneer Dentist in Connecticut

 See Dr. May’s Cosmetic Dentistry Cases Here or By Clicking On Each One Below:

 Incredible depth, experience and breath of knowledge by Top Dental Veneer Dentist Dr. Yuriy May

 So much goes into designing gorgeous smile enhancements with minimally-invasive dental veneers, most patients will have no idea that Dr. May spends hours of per full mouth case analyzing, planning, designing rendering mock up images, and modifying dental veneers until perfection is reached.
 An introduction to MANY the elements of exceptional dental veneer considerations:

 1) Multiple Foundational Approaches